jimburton/scrabble/chapters/Chapter1.md

       r
 ```

-We don't actually need to store anything at the leaves as we only need to know
+We don't actually care what is stored at the leaves of the trie, as we
-which paths in the trie exist.
+only need to know which paths in the trie exist.
+So in each leaf we
+just store `()` ("unit"), which is the type with exactly one value in
+it (also called `()`, "unit").

 ```haskell
 import Data.Trie.Text